 Injuries suffered as the result of car accidents or medical malpractice can be serious and require years of treatment and therapy.
 If you have suffered devastating harm due to another’s negligence, you may be entitled to compensation for your loss.
 The injury attorneys at Leopold & Associates have assisted Chicago residents for more than three decades.
-We are dedicated to helping accident victims hold those who harmed them accountable for compensation.Assert Your Right to Compensation
+Our Chicago catastrophic injury lawyers are dedicated to helping accident victims hold those who harmed them accountable for compensation.Assert Your Right to Compensation

 If you have suffered any type of long-term, permanent, or otherwise life-altering harm as the result of another’s wrongful or careless actions, you generally have the right to bring a negligence claim against the party at fault.
 A few of the serious injuries that may arise from motor vehicle accidents or medical malpractice include brain injuries, high-degree burns, paralysis, amputation, spinal cord damage, and even a tragic loss of life.

 In many situations, the negligence of another person or business is responsible for the harm that you or a loved one has suffered.
 Negligence is a legal term for the failure of a person to act with the level of care that an ordinarily prudent person would have exercised under the same circumstances.
-There are four legal elements that must be proven to establish a negligence claim and hold the defendant liable.
+There are four legal elements that must be proven by a catastrophic injury attorney in Chicago to establish a negligence claim and hold the defendant liable.

 If you need capable legal representation to help you pursue a motor vehicle accident or medical malpractice claim, the Chicago attorneys at Leopold & Associates have the resources and knowledge to meet your needs.
 We understand the law can be complicated and confusing and we are here to answer all of your questions.
 We represent injured individuals throughout Cook County, including in communities such as Des Plaines, Evanston, and Skokie.
 Our attorneys can listen to your situation and guide you through the legal process.
 Contact us by phone at (312) 781-6212 or online to set up an appointment.